mpuening/learn-jakartaee/SECURITY.md

 ```

 If "Test Users" are enabled, then developers can easily log into the application
 as various types of users.
 When disabled, LDAP integration is used.
+Test users
+are enabled for `local` and `unittest` profiles.